westland-valhalla/retired-warrior/README.md

 Keep lowering that rest period until no rest is needed in your routine.

 Significant Injuries are more likely if you lift heavy.
 If you lift heavy a few times, your muscles will not be in a flexible enough state to handle it.
 Eventually you will pull a muscle, hurt yourself.
-If you lift 5lb 10,000 times, the chanced of getting hurt are much lower.
+If you lift 5lb 10,000 times, the chances of getting hurt are much lower.
 Back pain is still likely to occur, you will need a proper bed, I use the inexpensive [PragmaBed](http://pragmabed.com/)

 ![](images/bed.jpg)

+While our cooling is superior, we do lose electrolytes while we sweat, you need to put them back in.
+V8 vegetable juice which contains both sodium and potassium is one way to do so, but always with wisdom and in moderation.

 ## Superheroes